azuer88/write-linux-image/README.md

 ./do_chroot
 ```

 You can do most of your customization now, and then just `exit` when done.
+You may want to clean up by runnint `apt-get clean` before you `exit`.